tapyu/to-rm-courses/statistical-signal-processing/README.md

     - Linear fitting
     - Parameter estimation
 - The compressed `.zip` file contains the code from colleges for the same course.
+- The slides can be found in Google Drive in the path `Signal Processing and Machine Learning/Estimation and detection theory/Charles's slides`